 Qualified spouse trusts and alter ego and joint partner trusts (collectively referred to in this Advisory as "life interest trusts") are taxed on the deemed disposition of the assets in the trust on the death of the income beneficiary (or the death of the surviving income beneficiary in the case of a joint partner trust), unless the assets are disposed of at an earlier date.
-This allows for a deferral of tax on any unrealized capital gains in the trust until the death of the income beneficiary (or last surviving income beneficiary in the case of a joint partner trust), at the latest.
+This allows for a deferral of tax on any unrealized capital gains in the trust until the death of the osullivanlaw.com T 416-363-3336 F 416-363-9570 income beneficiary (or last surviving income beneficiary in the case of a joint partner trust), at the latest.
 All accumulated capital gains in the trust are taxed at that time.